tldr-pages/tldr/pages/common/cargo-locate-project.md

 `cargo locate-project --message-format json`

-- Print a `Cargo.toml` at the provided path:
+- Print the `Cargo.toml` located at the given path:

 `cargo locate-project --manifest-path {{path/to/file.toml}}`